Self-Hosted LLMs: GPU Selection, Benchmarks, VRAM Requirements & Hosting Guide

 Dev / Test

 One-command setup, model auto-download.
-Best for dev, single-user, rapid evaluation.
+Best for dev, single-user text generation, rapid evaluation.

 vLLM